-Three hundred cassava producers in five different regions in Colombia were interviewed Two regions (zones I and III) were mountain areas but where cassava was produced below 1500 meters The other regions were a high roll ing valley region within the Andean range where coffee predominated (zone II) a coastal area (zone V) and a new land expansion area in the eastern jungle and savanna region (zone IV) (see Figure A-3 in the Appendiz) The sample incor porated the diversity in agro climatic conditions which prevails in Colombian cassava production 23
+Three hundred cassava producers in five different regions in Colombia were interviewed.
+Two regions (zones I and III) were mountain areas but where cassava was produced below 1500 meters.
+The other regions were a high, rolling valley region within the Andean range where coffee predominated (zone II), a coastal area (zone V), and a "new land" expansion area in the eastern jungle and savanna region (zone IV) (see Figure A-3 in the Appendiz).
+The sample incorand the second second

-- 21/ Norha Ruiz de Londoño et al - 22/ Camilo Alvarez P Analisis Economico p 14
+21/ Norha Ruiz de Londoño, et al.

+22/ Camilo Alvarez P., "Análisis Económico..." p.
+14.

-^{20/} Since these results are time and location specific this type of snapshot of yield constraints would be much more useful if it could be obtained for a series of regions over a longer time period.
+^{20/} Since these results are time and location specific, this type of snapshot of yield constraints would be much more useful if it could be obtained for a series of regions over a longer time period.
 However, these field surverys are expensive.
-Each of the 177 farms was interviewed three or four times by agronomist trained to identify the insect disease and weed problems of beans.
+Each of the 177 farms was interviewed three or four times by agronomist trained to identify the insect, disease and weed problems of beans.